spatialhumanities-unm/spatialhumanities-unm.github.io/schedule.md

 ## March 24 (2:30): Classic Readings on Space and Place
 For our third meeting, we will discuss several cornerstone texts in critical spatial theory.
-The exact readings will be announced and pre-circulated in early March.

 Foucault, Michel.
 2007. "[The language of space](http://libproxy.unm.edu/login?url=http://site.ebrary.com/lib/unma/reader.action?ppg=176&docID=10211083&tm=1455751585105)."
 In Space, knowledge and power,edited by Jeremy W. Crampton and Stuart Elden, 163-168.
 Surrey: Ashgate.